ayush7788/upm/README.md

 1. Arch Linux (pacman)
 2. Ubuntu (apt)

+# Installation
+To install upm, just clone the repo and run install.sh.
+If you want to install using sch(available at https://github.com/ayush7788/sch), a codefile is included for help!
 # Usage
 When you will install "upm", it will read a file "/etc/os-release" to identify the distribution.
 1. To install a package